 You will need a steamer for this recipe.
 You can probably get a nice quality bamboo one from your local Chinese supermarket, or order one online.
 Make sure you get one that's big enough to fit all of your portions of fish in a single layer, with enough space for some gaps between them.

-- 2 medium leaves of cavolo nero (or 2 handfuls of spinach), torn into large pieces
+- 2 medium leaves cavolo nero (or 2 handfuls of spinach)

 - sea salt and freshly cracked black pepper